 Amazon Web Services is a cloud computing platform provided by Amazon that offers services like computing storage, content delivery, and database management.
 AWS has over 200 services that provide solutions for multiple needs.
 Amazon publicly launched Amazon Web Services (AWS) on March 3, 2006.
 AWS offered Simple Storage Service (S3) and Elastic Compute Cloud (EC2) at launch, and Simple Queue Service (SQS) followed soon after.

-Sagemaker is a wholly managed machine learning platform.
+4. Sagemaker.
+Sagemaker is a wholly managed Machine Learning platform.
 You can use it to build, train, and deploy machine learning models at any scale with notebooks, algorithms, frameworks, and tools to simplify your ML workflow.

-Lambda allows you to run the supported programming languages Python, Node.js, or Java code without provisioning or managing servers.
-A great pro is that you only pay for the computing time you consume, and you can trigger code from HTTP requests, S3 events, or DynamoDB streams.
+5. Lambda.
+Lambda allows you to run supported programming languages like Python, Node, or Java code without provisioning or managing servers.
+A great pro is that you only pay for the computing time you consume, and you can trigger code from HTTP Requests, S3 Events, or DynamoDB Streams.

 AWS delivers customer services via data center networks (physical servers) worldwide.
 These centers correspond to a region and or availability zone.
 This allows AWS to provide high availability and redundancy to its millions of customers.
 AWS offers companies and software developers various cloud-based services and solutions to build and run software applications.